voidfemme/label_wires/README.md

 ## Features

 - **Interactive GUI**: Offers six input fields for defining the source and destination parameters of each wire.
+- **OS Compatibility**: Compatible with Windows and Linux
 - **Data Management**: Handles wire data efficiently by storing user input in JSON format.
 - **CSV Output**: converts wire data into a structured CSV format for export
 - **Localization support**: English, Russian, Spanish(to be checked for errors), French (to be checked for errors), Shakespearean English
 - **Settings window**: Enables adjustment of language, default save locations, and CSV delimiter
 - **Increment functionality**: Provides a checkbutton to automatically Increment the numbers in the terminal fields.
 - **JSON content validation**: Ensures the integrity of the content within the application.
-- **Export data to CSV files**: Use a custom delimiter, I recommend avoiding using a comma as the delimiter, since it can sometimes be advantageous to use commas in the text fields.
+- **Export data to CSV files**: Use a custom delimiter.
+I recommend avoiding using a comma as the delimiter, since it can sometimes be advantageous to use commas in the text fields.
 I recommend using a pipe symbol: "|"

 ### Coming soon